-Tropical pulmonary eosinophilia (TPE) is an uncommon manifestation with recurrent bronchospasm, transitory lung infiltrates, low-grade fever, and marked eosinophilia.
+Tropical pulmonary eosinophilia is an uncommon manifestation with recurrent bronchospasm, transitory lung infiltrates, low-grade fever, and marked eosinophilia.
 It is most likely due to hypersensitivity reactions to microfilariae.
-Chronic TPE can lead to pulmonary fibrosis.
+Chronic lung involvement can lead to pulmonary fibrosis.

-Microscopic detection of microfilariae in blood establishes the diagnosis.
+Microscopic detection of microfilariae in blood establishes the diagnosis of lymphatic filariasis.
 Filtered or centrifuged concentrates of blood are more sensitive than thick blood films.
-Blood samples must be obtained when microfilaremia peaks—at night where W. bancrofti is endemic, but during the day in many Pacific islands where B. malayi and B. timori occur.
+Blood samples must be obtained when microfilaremia peaks—at night in most endemic areas, but during the day in many Pacific islands.
 Viable adult worms can be visualized in dilated lymphatics by ultrasonography; their movement has been called the filarial dance.

 Several blood tests are available:

 Antibody detection: Enzyme immunoassay tests for antifilarial IgG1 and IgG4

 Antigen detection: A rapid-format immunochromatographic test for W. bancrofti antigen